-In what circumstances may the courts disregard the separate legal personalities of corporate entities within a group in relation to human rights issues so as to hold a parent company liable for the acts or omissions of a subsidiary?
-What defences apply and what remedies are available?
+When can the courts disregard the separate legal personalities of corporate entities within a group in relation to human rights issues so as to hold a parent company liable for the acts or omissions of a subsidiary?

 For the Armenian jurisdiction, the issue is more of civil law nature.
 The parent company that has the right to give mandatory instructions to the subsidiary is jointly liable with the subsidiary for the execution of transactions concluded in accordance with its instructions.
-It follows that parent company is liable only for execution of transactions, hence we can consider that in the case of human rights violations the parent The defence is general, parent company may object that there was no such provision in the contract with the subsidiary, which is a mandatory condition, or to prove that there is no causal link.
-The remedy is general (ie, compensation for damage).
+It follows that the parent company is liable only for execution of transactions; therefore, in the case of human rights violations, the parent company may be liable if the transaction was concluded in accordance with its instructions.